So, you clicked!

 Photo: Tomás Monteiro

-But unfortunately the city is not really well looked after, especially by the people in charge, and that creates a level of disparity I have not really seen elsewhere.
+But unfortunately the city is not really well looked after (especially but not exclusively by the corrupt money grabbers supposedly in charge) and that creates a level of disparity I have not really seen elsewhere – anywhere.

-It is a place where a lot of the country migrates to for them dollar bills, but it is also a place of extreme poverty and social inequality, which adds a certain level of instability, insecurity, and overall frustration in the air.
+It is a place where a lot of the country migrates to for them dollar bills, but it is also a place of extreme poverty and punishing social inequality.
+This all adds a certain level of instability, insecurity, and overall frustration in the air.

 I ended up staying a total of two months there a couple of years ago because of family and an unexpected situationship, but by the end of it I was dying to get out.
 The city did teach me a lot, though.
 Brazil is a trip – and one I’m glad I did.